Đạo Mẫu: Serving the reflections (hầu bóng)

 The most prominent ritual of Đạo Mẫu is the ceremony of hầu bóng (lit. 'serving the reflections'), in which a priest or priestess mimics the deities by dressing and acting like them.
 Many people mistake that hầu bóng is a form of mediumship ritual — known in Vietnam as lên đồng — much as practiced in other parts of Asia, such as South China, among the Mon people of Myanmar, and some communities in India; however, that is not correct.
 Although some of the priests and priestesses of Đạo Mẫu are believed to have the ability of spirit mediumship, this is a different practice entirely.
 The priest is in full control of their body during hầu bóng.
 A successful ceremony is one in which the priest feels the deities' essences but it does not mean the deities' spirits enter the priest's mortal body.
 As a religious leader authorised to perform the sacred rituals of a religion, especially as a mediatory agent between humans and one or more deities, the thanh đồng in Đạo Mẫu is more of the equivalent of a priest rather than a medium or a shaman.

 The worshiping of the Mother Goddesses contributes to the appreciation of women in society.
-Recognized by UNESCO, this Vietnamese ritual was inscribed on Representative List in December 2016.
+Recognized by UNESCO, this Vietnamese ritual was inscribed on the Representative List in December 2016.

 Although the Vietnamese government had initially proscribed the practice of such rituals, deeming them to be superstitions, they relented in 1987, once again permitting their practice.

 Denominations

 Four Palaces (Tứ Phủ)

 The most prominent form of Đạo Mẫu is Four Palaces (Tứ Phủ), which worships a hierarchical pantheon of Vietnamese indigenous deities with a strong influence from historical figures, Taoism and Buddhism.
 Four Palaces is the most common in the North.
 Other forms in different areas have also developed an interference with other local beliefs.
-The name literally means "Four Palaces", which includes the four realms Heaven, Mountains, Water and Earth.
+The name means "Four Palaces", which includes the four realms Heaven, Mountains, Water and Earth.

-Mother Goddess (Thánh Mẫu)
+Mother Goddesses (Thánh Mẫu)

+According to the official scripture of the Four Palaces, the Mother Goddesses of the Four Palaces denomination include: